brianL96/readingOptimizer/README.md

 ## Future Updates:

-Unfortunately, Spotify doesn't seem to have as many audiobooks as Audible, so I'll probably switch to using Audible's API.
-If Spotify does in fact have audiobooks which are unavailiable on Audible, then I would use both APIs.
+It doesn't seem like Spotify has as many audiobooks as Audible, so I'll probably switch over to using Audible's API for audiobook length.
+However, if Spotify does in fact have audiobooks which are unavailiable on Audible, then I would use both APIs.

 Give users the ability to be more precise in their planning.
 Users can currently download a CSV file with the list of books they plan on reading over the course of a month, but I'd like to upgrade this functionality so that they could edit a calendar and export a calendar file.